McKCam/Area-Under-a-Graph/README.md

 The program defaults to a linear function, x, and allows the user to input functions.

-Functionality that needs to be worked on:
+Functionality that needs to be worked on: <br />
--User validation for inputting functions < br />
+-User validation for inputting functions <br />

 Features that I would like to implement in the near future: <br />
 -Add a slider that modifies the color of the Riemann sum rectangles <br />